 It is important to upgrade the drinking water infrastructure and invest in efficient in-house water filtration and disinfection systems to ensure public health is protected.

 Water infrastructure in North America is reaching a critical point, with water main break rates increasing by 27% from 2012 to 2018.
-A recent survey showed that large cities across the United States average 25 breaks for every 100 miles of water main per year, threatening public health and safety.
-These cracks and fractures create entry points for harmful bacteria and pathogens to contaminate the treated water.
-In this article, we will discuss the impact of water main breaks on hospitals and care facilities and the importance of having efficient in-house water treatment systems.
+A recent survey showed that large cities across the US average 25 breaks for every 100 miles of water main per year, threatening public health and safety.
+These cracks and fractures create entry points for harmful bacteria and pathogens contaminating the treated water.
+Water main breaks can have a big impact on hospitals and care facilities.
+That’s why it’s important for them to have efficient in-house water treatment systems.

 The pipes used for water delivery in North America vary in age and material, making it difficult to pinpoint a single reason for their failure.
 The following factors contribute to the breakdown of pipelines:

 The US Environmental Protection Agency (EPA) estimates that replacing or refurbishing the aging drinking water pipelines will cost USD 312.6 billion and take 20 years.
 Unfortunately, the current approach to water main breaks is reactive, with repairs only being made after a break occurs.
 This slow process of discovery and restoration leaves thousands of people without water for extended periods.